angeling11/SIFT-workstation-tools/README.md

 This is a summary and a compilation of all the tools and usage presented by Rob Lee on the SANS Digital Forensics and Incident Response YouTube channel, you can watch the video [here](https://www.youtube.com/watch?v=ai_7Fkv6igw).

-This document recompiles all the tools and usage described in the video, these tools that can be installed in any other system, but are installed by default in SIFT Workstation.
+This document just recompiles all the tools and usage described in the video, these tools that can be installed in any other system, but are installed by default in SIFT Workstation.
+Also, there are a bunch of other tools don't listed but are installed.